santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/Stream-Analytics/Escalations-&-Collaborations/Escalations-%7C-Creating-ICMs.md

 From Azure Support Center:
 From ICM Site:

+# How Do I Escalate the IcM to CSAT
+Support engineers will tag IcM incidents for SRs that is trending towards bad CSAT (Customer Survey Score) with **[CSAT Impacting]**. **Please provide regular and detailed updates for such incidents and ask to be included in email with customer for faster progress.** This is a new process that is being adopted all teams in Azure Data.

+The customer should not be left waiting without knowing the progress.
+It happens  when Support Engineers transfer tickets to other teams ad context is lost during case transfer, or PG team is working on the fix that takes a long time.
+In these circumstances, a standard template should be used when customers are expected to wait:

+- Describe the exact plans to be taken to address the issue
+- Provide the current status of the case
+- Promise to notify the customer as soon as we have more information or the issue is solved

 # Can I include the PG in emails and conversations?
 Product group members should not be involved in customer communications unless: